Ronan Murray (footballer): Career Break

+Return to Dundalk

+On 23 December 2024 it was announced that Ronan Murray had rejoined Dundalk FC as strength and conditioning coach.
+On 26 October, he was named in the teamsheet for the Leinster Senior Cup final against Saint Patrick's Athletic.
+He came on as a second half substitute, almost four years after his last appearance in professional football, as Dundalk won 1-2 and lifted the trophy.

 International career

 Murray represented the Republic of Ireland at under-16, under-18, under-19 and under-21 level.
 He made his debut for the under-21 team in March 2011 against Portugal.